pace-neutrons/pace-developers/optimisation/design/Model_Optimisation_Design.md

 ```

+# Milestones
+1. Partial `OptFunction` class without fixed parameters or parameter bindings.
+2. Partial `OptModel` class without meta bindings or optimisation (only model simulation)
+3. Add parameter binding to `OptFunction`
+4. Add meta binding to `OptModel`
+5. Add optimisation for a single unbounded-parameter back-end to `OptModel`
+6. Add fixed parameters to `OptFunction`
+7. Add parameter bounds and additional optimisation back-ends to `OptModel`

 # Feedback
 Identifying a set of optimisation problems covering a range of difficulty that can be used for integration testing
 will be necessary to check the correctness and performance of our solution.

+It will be possible and necessary to test the features of `OptFunction` and `OptModel` objects introduced at each milestone.

 # Open Questions
 ## Model functions via the compiled MATLAB interface